Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_streams_and_tasks/getting_started_with_streams_and_tasks.md

 To participate in the virtual hands-on lab, attendees need the following:

 - A [Snowflake Enterprise Account on preferred AWS region](https://signup.snowflake.com/) with **ACCOUNTADMIN** access
-- B Be able to download a SQL File, or will have to copy/paste each command from this Guide
+- Be able to download a SQL File, or will have to copy/paste each command from this Guide

 ### What You’ll Build
 - A Snowflake database that contains all data and objects built in this lab
 - A Stage and Staging table to initially land your incoming data stream
+- An Analytics-Ready Table
 - A Stream to track recently-received credit card transactions
 - Tasks orchestrated two ways to process those new transactions